jaysueno/web-scraping-challenge/README.md

-Webscraping application using MongoDB, Flask, and Bootstrap4 for web dashboard.
+# Webscraping application using MongoDB, Flask, and Bootstrap4

-This app scrapes Mars related websites to pull recent article posts, images, links to urls, and a table.
+## This app scrapes live Mars related websites to pull recent article posts, images, links to urls, and a table.
+It stores the data in a no-sql database.
+It then renders a dashboard with data pulled from a mongo database.

 There are three files that work in unison in this app - a flask app with routes (flask_app.py), a python scrape function (scrape_mars.py), and an html file for our dashboard in the template folder (index.html).